-Sometimes lung cancer does not cause any symptoms and is found during a chest x-ray done for another condition.
-Symptoms may be caused by lung cancer or by other conditions.
-Check with your doctor if you have any of the following problems:
+Sometimes lung cancer does not cause any signs or symptoms.
+It may be found during a chest x-ray done for another condition.
+Signs and symptoms may be caused by lung cancer or by other conditions.
+Check with your doctor if you have any of the following:

 - Chest discomfort or pain.

 - A cough that doesn’t go away or gets worse over time.

 - Blood in sputum (mucus coughed up from the lungs).

 - Loss of appetite.

 - Swelling in the face and/or veins in the neck.

 Tests that examine the lungs are used to detect (find), diagnose, and stage non-small cell lung cancer.